Backbase/backbase.github.io/content/posts/unpublished/web-test-automation-intercepting-mocking-network-calls-with-playwright/post.md

-# Web Test Automation: Intercepting/Mocking network calls with Playwright
+# Web Test Automation: Intercepting/Mocking Network Calls With Playwright

 Nowadays, QAs are much more into test automation to improve the quality and efficiency of the testing.
-There are test cases that we labelled as Not Possible To Automate due to technical limitations.
+Due to the technical limitations, we labelled test cases as Not Possible To Automate due to .

 ![](assets/Interceptor.png)